 Airport round-trip fee per camper for Asheville Regional is $40one-way and $75 round-trip.
 One-way to Greenville/Spartanburg is $85 and $160 round trip per camper.

 Laundry is done once for our 9 day sessions and twice during our 13 day sessions.
 Our packing lists take into consideration duration of your camper’s session.
 The commercial laundry can be tough on clothes, so we recommend that campers leave their nicer items at home.

 Can I request cabin mates?

 During online registration, you will be given the opportunity to make a request for someone who is in their same grade and attending the same session.
 We work hard to make sure as many requests as possible are granted.
 However, final cabin assignments are at the discretion of our director.

 What is the camp’s cancellation and refund policy?

-- All fees paid will be forfeited if camper does not check in on Opening Day of his/her camp session or chooses to leave early.
+● All fees paid will be forfeited if camper does not check in on the opening day of his/her camp session.

 Can campers receive packages at camp?

 Yes, we ask you only send one per camper for the session.
 You can drop it in the bin on the day you wish your camper to receive it.
 We have a no outside food policy – all care packages are opened by our staff to catch inappropriate items and food.
 These items will be held and can be picked up on Closing Day.

 There are so many benefits to sending your child to camp.
 This is just one of a multitude of articles you can read on the internet explaining why.